Grown-Up Goals. Kid-Sized Joy. Learning in disguise.

 • Provide shape puzzles with various shapes and configurations.

-• Arrange puzzles on shelves or in puzzle racks.
+• Arrange puzzles on shelves or in puzzle racks for easy access for the children.

 • Shape Templates: